Ninja Post: The Usain Bolt of Forum Software

 • Make it fast and easy to sign up.

-• Make the site fast and responsive – this is CRUCIAL!
+• Make the site fast and responsive.

 • Allow users to vote a post up or down as a way to get involved without having to compose a reply.